 *as at 9/5/19 for weekday daytime, and includes the 5% care seeker hosting fee.

-As well as connecting you directly with carers using our platform, we also have a secure payment system that holds your funds in escrow prior to the appointment, and fulfills payment to the carer a few days later.
+As well as connecting you directly with carers using our platform, we also have a secure payment system that fulfils payment to the carer 3 days after the care has been delivered.
 If you had any issues with the care provided that day, this creates a window for you to raise those issues directly with us so we can investigate before your carer is paid.

 Get started today